KarAshutosh/karashutosh.github.io/blogs/blog2.md

 - **Why:**

-  - Useful for fine-tuned rules, rate-limiting, and temporary blocks beyond UFW’s scope.
+  - Useful for fine-tuned rules, rate-limiting, and temporary blocks beyond UFW's scope.

-Here’s a **fully merged and comprehensive “Service & Process Hardening” section**, combining all your sources without missing anything:
+Here's a **fully merged and comprehensive "Service & Process Hardening" section**, combining all your sources without missing anything:

 ---